-Similarly, my delegation notes that the draft decision on aerosolised use central nervous system acting chemicals, which is before this Conference, has been debated on for too long without States Parties reaching a consensus on the matter.
-By the draft decision States Parties are called upon to recognise that, the aerosolised use of CNS-acting chemicals is inconsistent with law enforcement as a "purpose not prohibited" under the Convention.
-Given that the draft decision is concerned with the lethal effects of the use of CNS-acting chemicals as aerosols in law enforcement, but not the use of CNS-acting chemicals for peaceful purposes as in medicine, pharmaceuticals, industry and agriculture, Ghana is of the view that, the draft decision is consistent with the crucial need by States Parties to prevent the re-emergence or future use of chemical weapons.
-Ghana therefore, supports the decision, which could prevent the development of offensive weapons under the guise of aerosolised use CNS-acting chemicals in the context of law enforcement.
+Similarly, my delegation notes that the draft decision on the aerosolised use of central nervous system-acting chemicals (CNS-acting chemicals), which is before this Conference, has been debated on for too long without States Parties reaching a consensus on the matter.
+With the draft decision, States Parties are called upon to recognise that, the aerosolised use of CNS-acting chemicals is inconsistent with law enforcement as a "purpose not prohibited" under the Convention.
+Given that the draft decision is concerned with the lethal effects of the use of CNS-acting chemicals as aerosols in law enforcement, but not the use of CNS-acting chemicals for peaceful purposes as in medicine, pharmaceuticals, industry, and agriculture, Ghana is of the view that, the draft decision is consistent with the crucial need by States Parties to prevent the re-emergence or future use of chemical weapons.
+Ghana, therefore, supports the draft decision, which could prevent the development of offensive weapons under the guise of aerosolised use of CNS-acting chemicals in the context of law enforcement.

-The agenda on the appointment of a new Director-General of the OPCW is also before this Conference.
-I wish to state that the recommendation for the reelection of the incumbent Director-General, Mr. Fernando Arias at the 98th Session of the Executive Council, was an eloquent testament of the confidence reposed in his dedicated and able leadership of Organisation during his tenure.
-My delegation also notes with utmost satisfaction the Director General's central role in the establishment of the OPCW Centre for Chemistry and Technology (ChemTech Centre) which stands to contribute greatly to the technological development and capacity building of States Parties, and in expanding opportunities for women to ascend to higher levels management within the Technical Secretariat among many others.
+The agenda on the appointment of a new Director-General of the Technical Secretariat of the OPCW is also before this Conference.
+I wish to state that the recommendation for the re-election of the incumbent Director-General, Mr Fernando Arias at the Ninety-Eight Session of the Executive Council, was an eloquent testament of the confidence reposed in his dedicated and able leadership of the Organisation during his tenure.
+My delegation also notes with utmost satisfaction the Director-General's central role in the establishment of the OPCW Centre for Chemistry and Technology which stands to contribute greatly to the technological development and capacity building of States Parties, and in expanding opportunities for women to ascend to higher levels of management within the Technical Secretariat, among many others.

-My delegation commends the OPCW for its continuous effort to respond to the particular needs of African States Parties for the effective implementation of the Convention through the Programme to Strengthen Cooperation with Africa on the Chemical Weapons Convention, which is currently in its fifth phase.
-Ghana and many other African States Parties have benefited from the ongoing training and capacity building activities of the Programme.
-We commend the Technical Secretariat for the innovativeness and adaptability to ensure its continued operation in general and the progress achieved under the Africa Programme despite the constraints posed by COVID-19.
-To this end, Ghana unequivocally supports the re-election of Ambassador Fernando Arias, as Director-General of the OPCW.
+My delegation commends the OPCW for its continuous effort to respond to the particular needs of African States Parties for the effective implementation of the Convention through the Programme to Strengthen Cooperation with Africa on the Chemical Weapons Convention ("the Africa Programme"), which is currently in its fifth phase.
+Ghana and many other African States Parties have benefited from the ongoing training and capacity-building activities of the Programme.
+We commend the Technical Secretariat for the innovation and adaptability to ensure its continued operation in general and the progress achieved under the Africa Programme despite the constraints posed by COVID-19.
+To this end, Ghana unequivocally supports the re-election of Ambassador Fernando Arias, as Director-General of the Technical Secretariat.

-My delegation also commends the co-facilitators on Organisational Governance issues, H.E.
+My delegation also commends the co-facilitators on organisational governance issues, H.E.
 Ambassador Matthew Neuhaus of Australia and H.E.
-Ambassador Laura Dupuy of Uruguay for effectively coordinating discussions on amendment of the OPCW Tenure Policy.
-We support the Africa Group's proposals on the Amendment of the OPCW Tenure Policy and look forward to engaging further to ensure that the recommendations will enhance equitable geographical and gender representation at all levels to afford the Organisation the broad benefits of a diverse, skilled workforce, consistent with Article VIII, Paragraph 44 of the Convention.
+Ambassador Laura Dupuy of Uruguay, for effectively coordinating discussions on the amendment of the OPCW tenure policy.
+We support the Africa Group's proposals on the amendment of the OPCW tenure policy and look forward to engaging further to ensure that the recommendations will enhance equitable geographical and gender representation at all levels to afford the Organisation the broad benefits of a diverse, skilled workforce, consistent with Article VIII, paragraph 44 of the Convention.

-In conclusion, Mr. Chairperson, it is the hope of Ghana that all States Parties will continue to live up to their responsibilities and through the spirit of dialogue, and cooperation, to ensure the full and effective implementation of the Convention for the maintenance of international peace and security.

-Furthermore, it is my hope that deliberations will be devoid of political self-interests but focus solely on the technical and scientific nature of the Organisation.
+In conclusion, Mr Chairperson, it is the hope of Ghana that all States Parties will continue to live up to their responsibilities and through the spirit of dialogue and cooperation, to ensure the full and effective implementation of the Convention for the maintenance of international peace and security.
+Furthermore, it is my hope that deliberations will be devoid of political self-interest but focus solely on the technical and scientific nature of the Organisation.